Green Lantern: First Flight: Home media

 Green Lantern: First Flight was released on standard DVD in single and double disc editions, along with a high definition Blu-ray release, on July 28, 2009.
 Features outlined for the double disc edition in the press release include two production featurettes, commentary, a preview of Superman/Batman: Public Enemies, trailers of the DC Universe features, digital copy download, and the first two episodes of Justice League picked by Bruce Timm.
-The Blu-ray edition has all the features of the double disc standard definition release including three additional Justice League episodes selected by Bruce Timm and the only Duck Dodgers episode "The Green Loontern".
+The Blu-ray edition has all the features of the double disc standard definition release including three additional Justice League episodes selected by Timm and the Duck Dodgers episode "The Green Loontern".

-Related media

-In the animated series Young Justice, in the episode "War" of its second season, exactly the same designs used in First Flight and in its subsequent film Green Lantern: Emerald Knights for the various alien races appearing, were also used in the first scenes of the episode, which involves one of the Green Lanterns from Earth, John Stewart.